-- 1. Graduates can work in quality control or quality Assurance positions in food manufacturing and related markets. - 2.
-Graduates can work in Food Product Research and Development departments. - 3.
-Graduates can work in trading and services departments in private and governmental sectors. - 4.
-Graduates will be demanded in food manufacturing and related markets. - 5.
-Graduates can work in customer relations for food companies

-Graduates can work in the field of food science and technology in academic organizations either in Thailand or outside Thailand.
+- Graduates can work in quality control or quality Assurance positions in food manufacturing and related markets. - Graduates can work in Food Product Research and Development departments. - Graduates can work in trading and services departments in private and governmental sectors. - 4.
+Graduates will be demanded in food manufacturing and related markets. - Graduates can work in customer relations for food companies - Graduates can work in the field of food science and technology in academic organizations either in Thailand or outside Thailand. - Graduates from Culinary Science concentration will be qualified as research chef or culinary scientist.

-Courses Credits
+COURSES CREDITS

 General Education Courses 38

 Major Courses 135

 Free Elective Courses 8

 Total 181

 Foundation Courses Non-credit

-ICID 100 Freshman Seminar 0 (0-1-0)
+ICID 101 Path to College Success 0 (0-1-0)

 ICMA 100 Foundation Mathematics 0 (4-0-0)

 ICME 100 English Resource Skills 0 (4-0-0)

-- Note I: All students must take ICID 100 Freshman Seminar, a non-credit course. - Note II: Students whose English placement is below ICGC 101 Academic Writing and Research I are required to take ICME 100 English Resource Skills and pass the course with the grade of "S" before moving to ICGC 101 Academic Writing and Research I - Note III: Students whose Mathematics placement is below ICMA 106 Calculus I or ICMA 151 Statistics for Science I are required to take ICMA 100 Foundation Mathematics and pass the course with the grade of "S" before moving to ICMA 106 Calculus I or ICMA 151 Statistics for Science I
+Note I: All students must take ICID 101 Freshman Seminar, a non-credit course.

+Note II: Students whose English placement is below ICGC 101 Academic Writing and Research I are required to take ICME 100 English Resource Skills and pass the course with the grade of "S" before moving to ICGC 101 Academic Writing and Research I

+Note III: Students whose Mathematics placement is below ICMA 106 Calculus I or ICMA 151 Statistics for Science I are required to take ICMA 100 Foundation Mathematics and pass the course with the grade of "S" before moving to ICMA 106 Calculus I or ICMA 151 Statistics for Science I